juliandreas/dire-cli/ROADMAP.md

 ## Feedback

 Have suggestions for the roadmap?
-We'd love to hear from you:
+I'd love to hear from you:

 - Open an issue on GitHub
 - Start a discussion in the repository